This module runs in Term 2, please also see French 7 for Contemporary France for Term 1.

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 120 hours.
+Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle to facilitate this.

 No textbook is required.
 Selected texts will be provided.